pau2882/nso.aurora/adr/SegmentationEngine.md

 ## Decision

-It was decided to revisit this again.
+It was decided to not have it.

 ## Consequences